ros2/design/articles/zero_copy.md

 ## Overview

-There is a need to eliminate unnecessary copies throughout the ROS2 stack to maximize performance and determinism.
+There is a need to eliminate unnecessary copies throughout the ROS 2 stack to maximize performance and determinism.
 In order to eliminate copies, the user must have more advanced control over memory management in the client library and middleware.
 One method of eliminating copies is via message loaning, that is the middleware can loan messages that are populated by the end user.
 This document outlines desired changes in the middleware and client libraries required to support message loaning.